neurodroid/stimfit/doc/sphinx/manual/python.rst

 Note that items in Python list are written between *squared* brakes, and that a comma is required at the end of single-item lists.

 The [Scipy]_ library, which is build on top of [NumPy]_, provides a huge amount of numerical tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
-Due to its size, it is no packaged with `Stimfit <http://www.stimfit.org>`_ by default, but I highly recommend installing it for more advanced numerical analysis.
+Due to its size, it is not packaged with `Stimfit <http://www.stimfit.org>`_ by default, but I highly recommend installing it for more advanced numerical analysis.

 Control Stimfit from the Python shell
 =====================================